golangast/golangast/README.md

 ## 🚀 About Me

-As a versatile **Computer Engineer** and **Golang Developer**, I specialize in high-performance, custom-built **Natural Language Processing (NLP) models**.
+As a versatile **Golang Developer**, I specialize in high-performance, custom-built **Natural Language Processing (NLP) models**.
 My commitment is to deliver robust, efficient, and novel solutions for complex structured language interpretation, with a core focus on systems like my **nlptagger** project.
 I am driven by leveraging advanced Go programming to push the boundaries of AI/ML in new contexts.

 ---